OmarGQ/Dynastar/README.md

 # PLG
 Procedural level generator
-# Rules

 # branches
-NEVER work on the main master branch
+NEVER work on the main master branch\n
-Create new branches for each new feature
+Create new branches for each new feature\n
-Merge features to dev branch NOT master
+Merge features to dev branch NOT master\n
 Only combine with pull requests NEVER directly

 # Commits